Hide Personal Accounts and force organizations

 method to help you with this.

-In the example below, a custom organization switcher is created.
+In the following example, a custom organization switcher is created.
 It allows a user to select an organization from a list of their memberships.
 The useOrganizationList()

 hook is used to fetch a list of the user's memberships, and the setActive